uikit/uikit-site/docs/pages/inverse.md

 <p class="uk-text-lead">Inverse the style of any component for light or dark backgrounds.</p>

-This component is extremely useful, as it allows you to optimize elements for all kinds of backgrounds–like primary colors or images.
-That way you can easily display a navbar on an image as well as a light, plain background, for example.

-***

 ## Usage

-Just add the `.uk-light` class to improve the visibility of objects on dark backgrounds in a light style.
+Add the `.uk-light` class to improve the visibility of objects on dark backgrounds in a light style.
 When using a dark style, add the `.uk-dark` class to elements on a light background.

 **Note** Only one class will come to effect, depending on the style you are using.
 For example, when using a style with a light background, you can only apply the `.uk-light` class to optimize content on dark backgrounds, as text will already be displayed in a dark color on light backgrounds—and vice versa.